 Tarifa ferry port

-The port of Tarifa is the closest port of Spain to Morocco, operating ferry routes all year long.
-Near the port, you can find shops and restaurants and a small beach.
+The port of Tarifa is the closest port of Spain to Morocco (14 km), operating ferry routes all year long.
+The passenger terminal has 2 floors and houses all necessary services such as ticket sales, tourist information kiosks, restaurants, and more.

-Additionally, you can find both short-term and long-term parking facilities near the port of Tarifa.
+In addition, near the port, you can find a small beach, as well as short-term and long-term parking facilities.
 There’s 24/7 surveillance and the first 30 minutes are free of charge.

 Tarifa ferry: tickets & schedules

 From the port of Tarifa, you can catch the ferry to the Moroccan city of Tangier.
-It is one of the most popular routes between the Iberic Peninsula and the African continent, as the crossing is super quick!
-The ferry companies normally operating at the port of Tarifa are FRS and Inter Shipping.
+It is one of the most popular routes between the Iberian Peninsula and the African continent, as the crossing is super fast!
+The ferry company normally operating at the port of Tarifa is FRS.

 Tip: take your vehicle onboard the ferry to have a road trip adventure in Morocco!